 - It is important to keep the head of the animal intact.
-The rabies test is performed on the brain of the animal, so it is important that the animal’s brain remain intact until it arrives at the PHL.
+The rabies test is performed on the brain of the animal, so it is important that the animal’s brain remain intact until it arrives at the Oklahoma Animal Disease Diagnostic Laboratory (OADDL).
 Things to avoid: crushing the animal’s skull, shooting the animal in the head, freezing the animal, leaving the animal at room temperature.

-- The animal should be kept cold (NOT frozen) at all times.
+- The animal should be kept cold – NOT frozen – at all times.
 An animal left at room temperature can decompose, which prevents rabies testing.
 All efforts should be made to keep the animal cold by refrigeration, not freezing.
-(If the animal was frozen prior to consulting this guidance, ensure that the animal remains frozen until it arrives at the PHL.)
-If the animal is not kept cold from the time of death until it reaches the PHL, the brain of the animal may decompose which prevents the animal from being tested for rabies.
+If the animal was frozen prior to consulting this guidance, ensure that the animal remains frozen until it arrives at the OADDL.

 - Animals measuring less than 12 inches (not including the tail) may be submitted whole.
 If an animal is 12 inches or longer, send only the head.
 A veterinarian should remove the head to be sure the brain stays intact.

 - Place the animal head in a box with a leak-proof plastic bag liner.
-Make sure to label RABIES on the box so it is placed in the appropriate location once it arrives at OSDH.
+Make sure to label RABIES on the box so it is placed in the appropriate location on arrival at OADDL.

-- The animal must be taken to the OSDH PHL in Oklahoma City.
-Options for safely transporting the animal include:
+- The animal must be taken to the Oklahoma Animal Disease Diagnostic Laboratory (OADDL), located at 1950 W. Farm Rd. in Stillwater.
+Options for safely transporting the animal may include:

-a.
-Using a courier service that can be arranged through your veterinarian.
+- Using a courier service that can be arranged through your veterinarian

-b.
-Personally delivering the animal to the OSDH PHL.
-A security guard is stationed at the OSDH 24/7/365 and can accept animals for rabies testing.
+- Personally delivering the animal to the OADDL.
+A security guard is stationed at the OADDL at all times (24/7/365) and can accept animals for rabies testing.